Wilmer-Hutchins High School: Student performance

 Wilmer-Hutchins High Schools's performance on the Texas Assessment of Academic Skills (TAAS), a state standardized test used from 1991 to 2003, was generally at or below state standards.
 The school received the rating of "acceptable" on six occasions (1993–94, 1995–96, 1997–98, 2000–01, 2001–02, and 2002–03) and the state's worst rating of "low performing" four times (1994–95, 1996–97, 1998–99, and 1999-00).

 A new standardized test, the Texas Assessment of Knowledge and Skills (TAKS) was introduced in 2003.
 WHHS received a rating of "academically acceptable" for the 2003-04 school year and "academically unacceptable" for the 2004-05 school year.
 This was due to lower than acceptable passing rates on the test in Reading ("All Students" category and 1 of 3 analyzed subgroups) and Mathematics ("All Students" and all 3 analyzed subgroups).

+Incidents

+April 2024 shooting

+On April 12, 2024, a 17-year-old male student shot a student in the leg inside a classroom shortly after 10:30 AM CDT (UTC-5) and injured him.
+After shooting the student, a teacher was able to direct the armed student out of the school and prevent further injuries.
+The suspect, identified as Ja'Kerian Rhodes-Ewing, shot the student for allegedly beating him up the day before.
+The Dallas Independent School District (Dallas ISD) police chief Albert Martinez alleged that Rhodes-Ewing was allowed into the school with the gun because of human error as there is a metal detector at every entrance, and that a malfunctioning metal detector, which was present at the school, was not being used at the time.

+In the June of 2025, Rhodes-Ewing pled guilty to aggravated assault with a deadly wealon and was sentenced to 5 years in prison.